-Violations: On May 9,2023 we sampled the Synthetic Organic Chemical Endothall with no detections at both Entry Points 110 and 111, but the results did not get reported to the PA Department of Environmental Protection by the required due date.
+Violations: On February 26,2024 we monitored for Entry Point Chlorine at Entry Point 111, but the result did not get reported to the PA Department of Environmental Protection by the required due date.

 We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that some constituents have been detected.